Master's in Health Services Administration (MHA)

 - Best practices in oral and written communications

-NLU also offers the master's in health services administration completely online which gives students the flexibility to complete the program fully online or a combination of online and face-to-face.
-Now you can earn your MHA degree when it’s most convenient for you — anywhere, anytime, anyplace.
+NLU also offers the master's in health services administration online, which gives students the flexibility to finish the program completely online or in a combination of online and on-campus sessions.
+Now you can earn your MHA degree when it's most convenient for you — anywhere, anytime

 Employment of medical and health services managers is expected to grow by 16 percent between 2008 and 2018, significantly faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.
 The expansion will be greatest in settings outside traditional hospitals, including self-standing clinics, internet-based environments, and other independent sites where resourceful management skills will be in high demand.